+Methods

+The data sources used for this review were all from published literature.
+PubMed and Google Scholar were searched using various combinations of the keywords ‘osteoporosis’, ‘epidemiology’, ‘fracture’, ‘screening’ ‘FRAX, and ‘SCOOP’.

 Fracture Epidemiology

 According to a report by the US Surgeon General 4, approximately 10 million Americans over the age of 50 have osteoporosis, with a further 34 million at risk of the disease.
 Osteoporotic fractures in the USA are extremely common, with an estimated 1.5 million suffering fragility fractures each year.
 A similar burden of disease has been observed in the UK, with epidemiological studies hypothesising that one in two women and one in five men aged over 50 years will suffer an osteoporotic fracture in their lifetime 6.
 Bone mass is an established determinant of bone strength, and the bone mass of an individual in later life depends upon peak skeletal growth attained during the fourth decade and the subsequent rate of bone loss thereafter 7.
 Logically, fracture risk should be highest when bone mass (and therefore bone strength) is lowest; indeed, fracture incidence by age has a bimodal distribution, with peaks in the young and the elderly 8.
 In the young, fractures occur more frequently in males, whereas from the age of 50 years onwards, fractures in females predominate and the rates become approximately twice those in men.
 Long bone fractures, as a result of substantial trauma, are the most common type of fracture seen in the young.
 However, studies suggest that (in addition to the extent of trauma) bone mass is nonetheless a relevant and important risk factor for fracture in this demographic 9.
 In older individuals, the forearm, hip and vertebrae are the sites most susceptible to fracture 10.